joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/experience.md

     date_end: ''
     description: |2-
       <b>EU Supply Chain Analytics BI Admin</b>
-      The BI admin team’s mission is to empower the users (+300 users) to produce and obtain data in the fastest, easiest and cheapest way, while maintaining and continuously improve the BI infrastructure.
+      <p>The BI admin team’s mission is to empower the users (+300 users) to produce and obtain data in the fastest, easiest and cheapest way, while maintaining and continuously improve the BI infrastructure.<br>
-      Ownership and management of 2 AWS accounts, including 2 Redshift clusters.
+      Ownership and management of 2 AWS accounts, including 2 Redshift clusters.</p>
       <ul>
         <li>
           <b>AWS Auto Tag</b>